travelgateX/documentation-site/content/alertsx/howtos/howto-create-alerts.md

 You must choose a type alert to create it.
 The alert types are: Error rate, No traffic, Average time and Peak traffic.

 There are different ways to configure the alert types.
-Bellow are a references of some values of configuration to create alert needed.
+Below there are references of some values of configuration to create the alert needed.

 ### Error rate alert
 WHAT IS NEEDED? | window | periodicity | percentage | minNumberRequests | to check | to compare